Cristina Mittermeier: Being a Girl is a Superpower

 Angela Nicholson

 Okay, fair enough.
-So we've come to the section that I'm calling six from she clicks and I've collated some amazing questions from lots of she clickers and I've selected my 10 favourite and I would like you please to answer six.
+So we've come to the section that I'm calling Six from SheClicks and I've collated some amazing questions from lots of she clickers and I've selected my 10 favourite and I would like you please to answer six.
 So if you'd like to give me a number from one to 10 I'll let you know what the question is.
 Well, let's go with five number five.
 Okay.
 Your photography is not just a journalistic approach that shows a certain situation, but it's aimed to evoke action, and it's driving changes.
 How do you approach the subject to achieve that?
 What strategies do you adopt?
 And that's by Carmen that question?

 Cristina Mittermeier

 Thank you, Carmen for the question.
 I spend a lot of time because I've worked through partnerships for these organisations that have called me in or cold sea legacy and to help so I spend a lot of time just talking to people about what is it that's important for them in the narrative?
 And once you have I mean, and I think the National Geographic assignment here is really help him in formulating the storyboard of images that are necessary to tell the story.
 So I often use this exercise if you only have 12 pictures to tell a story.
 What are those two pictures going to be?
 Because each and every one of them needs to do the heavy lifting to you know, create a narrative.
 And there has to be a common thread throughout them, right.
 But every one of those photographs has to be able to stand alone as well and to be beautiful and artistic in its own right.
 So it's a big challenge.
 And so it's not just you know, showing up somewhere and start clicking.
 You know, there's a lot of thinking that goes behind reassignment, especially when you're shooting without people's money.
 You have a huge responsibility to use every minute of the day very wisely.
-So you better have an idea of what is it that you're trying to say before you start photograph Okay,
+So you better have an idea of what is it that you're trying to say before you start photograph

 Angela Nicholson

-now the answer sounds like a photographer who started shooting with film
+Okay, now the answer sounds like a photographer who started shooting with film

 Cristina Mittermeier

 I did you know I'm old enough that I started my career with a you know, rolly flakes and all the medium medium format cameras and an old Nikon FM two I mean, just so old technology, right, but you were constricted to 36 frames and you didn't know if you had the photograph or not.
 So you better be damn good at your technical stuff.
 And more than once I came back and everything was overexposed, because I didn't realise that you know, there was a setting mic, plus two exposure rocker you learn by making mistakes and I think there's a huge discipline in not only in shooting with film, but also in developing film in the light in the in the dark room.
-As you understand how shadows and light work so much better to have you have a chance to delve into the wet darkroom and into shoot with all cameras try as far
+As you understand how shadows and light work so much better to have you have a chance to delve into the wet darkroom and into shoot with all camer as try as far.

 Cristina Mittermeier

-always like number one.
+Well, yeah, I always like number one.

 Angela Nicholson

-i That's a good one to ask actually, because this is a question that quite a few people asked or were sort of somewhere around it.
+That's a good one to ask actually, because this is a question that quite a few people asked or were sort of somewhere around it.
 So I've kind of collated a few questions.
 So what is the most breathtaking moment you've witnessed while shooting at sea?
 And do you ever put down your camera just to watch because something is so spectacular?

 Cristina Mittermeier

 I've had my share of incredible moments from the most amazing sunsets to storms.
 I hold a special place in my mind for the moments when an animal has chosen to approach me and I was in the water and out of the blue comes you know six female sperm whales all enormous and they're all fearlessly were that I'm there because I can feel them clicking me.
 Is it coming right through me?
-And they put me right in between them, you know, so gentle not to touch me like,
+And they put me right in between them, you know, so gentle not to touch me like, how do you recover from that?
+It's, it was an amazing afternoon with a series of encounters with his female sperm whales.
+And yeah, oftentimes I put my camera down a lot of the times I put my camera down, yeah, especially underwater. looking through the viewfinder, you have such narrow perception of what you're looking at that unless you occasionally put the camera down, you just miss the whole beauty of the thing you photograph to do it with the camera down.

 Angela Nicholson